TejaChavva123/Stores-Sales-Analyis-and-Prediction/README.md

 # Performance Metrics used
  **Mean_absolte error and r2_score**

-# Algorithm with highest accuracy
+# Algorithm that given highest accuracy (for this problem statement)
  **Gradient Boosting Algorithm**